kaminiw-spektra/Github-Advanced-Security/Labs/Lab-08.md

    ![](../images/a51.png)

-   > **Note:** This status will also be reflected on the Security Campaign page, but it may take a few minutes to update.
-Refresh the page after a few minutes.
+   > **Note:** This status will also be reflected on the Security Campaign page, but it may take a 5-30 minutes to update.
+Refresh the page to get recent update.

-1. Now, Click on the **alert** that is left and you can see that you will not be able to close it as the **Copilot Autofix attempted to generate an autofix for this alert, but wasn't able to**.
+1. Now, click on the remaining **alert** and follow the same steps as before to generate a fix.

    ![](../images/a52.png)

+   > **Note:** There is a chance also you can see that you will not be able to close it as the **Copilot Autofix attempted to generate an autofix for this alert, but wasn't able to**.
+It entirely depends on the type of alert and whether GitHub Copilot is capable of generating a fix for it.

    ![](../images/a53a.png)